 rendezvous server in p2p jargon.

-bootnode is not a special instance of the polygon-sdk node.
-Every polygon-sdk node can serve as a
+bootnode is not a special instance of a Polygon Edge node.
+Every Polygon Edge node can serve as a

-every polygon-sdk node needs to have a set of bootnodes specified which will be contacted to provide information on how to connect with
+every Polygon Edge node needs to have a set of bootnodes specified which will be contacted to provide information on how to connect with

 all remaining nodes in the network.

-In this guide, we will treat the first node as the bootnode for all other nodes.
+In this guide, we will treat the first and second nodes as the bootnodes for all other nodes.
 What will happen in this scenario

-You need to specify at least one bootnode for discovery to work
+You need to specify at least one bootnode to start a node

 As the first part of the multiaddr connection string is the